 That’s where the pull-down signatures list becomes useful.
 Here’s an example of signatures for someone with a few ‘hats’ from father, friend, leading member of some clubs plus a full formal signature.

 Can’t reorder the signature list, it’s locked into alphabetical order.
 Your only control is to rename a signature to change the order – using the old underscore or dot prefix trick to put an entry at the top of the list.

 In Office there’s usually a way to reorder a list (for example Quick Access buttons) but not signatures.
 Most likely Microsoft could not be bothered to update this dialog.
 In meantime we’re stuck with using a nerd trick that pre-dates Windows, let alone Office!

 Once inserted into a message, the signature block can be altered just like any other text for ‘one off’ changes.
 Once inserted, the signature is just like any other part of the email and it can be edited.

 If you inserted the wrong signature (or the default doesn’t suit) there’s no need to select and delete the signature.
 Just choose a different signature from the pull-down list and it will replace the existing signature entirely.
 It works with the cursor anywhere in the email body – you don’t have to select the signature first.
 This trick works because hidden in the Word formatting for a signature are tags to show the signature text from the rest of the email.

-Permanent changes to a signature are done, naturally, from the Signatures dialog box.
+Permanent changes to a signature are made, naturally, from the Signatures dialog box.